first setup your environment in an env file, according to the configuration instructions

 User-defined roles¶

-Admins can create custom roles with arbitrary permission subsets via the API (POST /api/v1/roles).
+Admins can create and update custom roles with arbitrary permission subsets in the UI, via the API (POST /api/v1/roles and PUT /api/v1/roles/<id>), or through the MCP built-in role tools (for example, roles__create and roles__update).
 When a JWT contains a user-defined role name in RBAC_ROLE_CLAIM, Seizu does a single database lookup to resolve its permissions.
 Built-in role resolution requires no database I/O.

 MCP server¶